sche3154/Myositis_muscle_pipline/Readme.md

 2. Load the predict mask.
 3. Check the axial view slice by slice and use the 'brush' tool to complete missing thigh mask.

-Before N4       |  After N4
+Before refine       |  After refine :-------------------------:|:-------------------------:
-:-------------------------:|:-------------------------:
 ![](./imgs/step8/predict_mask.png)  |  ![](./imgs/step8/refined_mask.png)